RE/MAX We Sell Paradise > Blog of Local Area > Animals > Our Crafty Yellow-Headed Caracara

 THEY HAVE AN IMPORTANT JOB

-As scavengers, Yellow-Headed Caracaras play a vital role in contributing to the nutrition cycle by eliminating dead animals and fertilizing the surrounding landscape with their droppings.
-Their supplementary diet of insects and fruit helps with pest control and seed dispersal – while their habits of perching on larger mammals assists these animals in getting rid of ticks, parasites and bothersome insects that make home in their fur.
-A very helpful and beneficial bird, the Yellow-Headed Caracara is often nevertheless despised by farmers who, perhaps rightfully and perhaps not, blame it for livestock attacks and fatalities.
+As scavengers, Yellow-Headed Caracaras play a key role in the nutrient cycle by removing dead animals and enriching the soil with their droppings.
+Their diet of insects and fruit aids in pest control and seed dispersal, while their habit of perching on large mammals helps rid these animals of ticks and parasites.
+Despite these benefits, the caracara is often disliked by farmers who—perhaps fairly, perhaps not—blame it for livestock injuries and deaths.

 Our crafty Yellow-Headed Caracara on Ben's property.
 Moments earlier, the bird was curiously investigating his car's windshield.